jdyke/gcp_iam_update_bot/README.md

 # GCP IAM Monitor Twitter Bot - Coming soon!

-Credit to [darkbitio/gcp-iam-role-permissions](https://github.com/darkbitio/gcp-iam-role-permissions) for laying the groundwork to build this bot on top of.
+Credit to [darkbitio/gcp-iam-role-permissions](https://github.com/darkbitio/gcp-iam-role-permissions) for laying the GCP IAM groundwork and [z0ph/MAMIP](https://github.com/z0ph/MAMIP) for the AWS blueprint!

 This repository contains the code for the Twitter bot @name which will tweet when new GCP IAM updates are found.